ajolma/Tree-R/README.md

 Copyright (C) 2005- by Ari Jolma

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.8.5 or, at your option, any later version of Perl 5 you may have available.
+This library is free software; you can redistribute it and/or modify it under the terms of The Artistic License 2.0.